RisingStack/writing-testable-apis-the-basics/README.md

 ## Designing your codebase - time for unit tests

-The magic word here is: TDD, meaning Test Drive Development.
+The magic word here is: TDD, meaning Test-drive development.
 TDD is the process of writing an initially failing test case, that defines a function - this is where you design the interfaces of your unit.